Natallllyyy333/finance_manager/README.md

 ### Site Owner

-8. As the owner, I want the application to process data locally for security
-9. As the owner, I want to provide clear visual feedback through terminal graphics
+8. As the owner, I want to provide clear visual feedback through terminal graphics
-10. As the owner, I want to help users develop better financial habits
+9. As the owner, I want to help users develop better financial habits
-11. As the owner, I want the Google Sheets integration to be reliable and consistent
+10. As the owner, I want the Google Sheets integration to be reliable and consistent
-12. As the owner, I want the categorization system to be comprehensive and accurate
+10. As the owner, I want the categorization system to be comprehensive and accurate

 [Back to Table Of Contents](#table-of-contents)